 Breckenridge: Historic Victorian town with 21st Century Spirit

 Breckenridge offers the benefits of a sophisticated city with recreational opportunities as great as any in the world starting with a world-class ski resort that encompasses peaks 10 through 6 of the Tenmile Range.
-Breck is surrounded by national forest, but the following guide should help you navigate its privately-owned land when searching for homes for sale in the Breckenridge area.
+Breck is surrounded by national forest.
+The following guide will help you navigate the privately-owned land when searching for homes for sale in the Breckenridge area.
 Breckenridge, in the eyes of a local, is everything from Farmers Korner to Blue River.